jcsteh/osara/readme.md

 You can turn shortcut help on and off using the "OSARA: Toggle shortcut help" action.
 While shortcut help is enabled, pressing any shortcut will report the action associated with that shortcut, but the action itself will not be run.

+### Configuration
+OSARA includes a Configuration dialog to adjust various settings.
+You open this dialog using the "OSARA: Configuration" action.

+The dialog contains the following option:

+- Report position when scrubbing: When disabled, OSARA will not report the cursor position when using the scrubbing actions (View: Move cursor left/right one pixel).

+When you are done, press the OK button to accept any changes or the Cancel button to discard them.

 ### Miscellaneous Actions
 OSARA also includes some other miscellaneous actions.